Captiosus510/multi-agent_vlm_search/README.md

 ```
 # must source setup.bash every new terminal instance and make sure venv is activated
 source install/setup.bash
-ros2 run llm_search vlm_services --ros-args -p num_robots:=(integer of number of robots in the simulation)
+ros2 run multi_robot_allocation vlm_services --ros-args -p num_robots:=(integer of number of robots in the simulation)
 ```

 Now you can speak with the VLM about what you are looking for.